NomicFoundation/hardhat/.changeset/clever-hairs-happen.md

 "@nomicfoundation/hardhat-verify": patch
 ---

-Improved error handling and messaging
+Improved error handling and messaging for errors from the block explorer